ChauhanSaumya/RouteOptimizer-js/README.md

 This JavaScript version was created to allow seamless online access and sharing, making it easier to showcase the project without backend hosting dependencies.

 🚀 Live Demo
-👉 View Project on GitHub Pages
+👉 View Project on GitHub Pages:  https://chauhansaumya.github.io/RouteOptimizer-js/
-(Replace with your actual link)

 🔧 Features

 Multi-criteria optimization:

 📏 Distance (km)